ayushworks/imdb-search/README.md

 Using [Flyway](https://flywaydb.org/) the database migrations are performed when starting the server.

 ## Tests
-This example project contains both unit tests, which mock the repository that accesses the database, and integration tests that use the [http4s](http://http4s.org/) HTTP client to perform actual requests.
+This example project contains both unit tests, which mock the infrastructure.repository that accesses the database, and integration tests that use the [http4s](http://http4s.org/) HTTP client to perform actual requests.

 ## Running